98548J/98548J.github.io/docs/game_analysis/2023-05-17-CriticalGameMoments.md

 {: .design}
 # Introduction

 As we analyze this year's games, we have identified several critical moments in the match: flooding the zone, filling the goal, descoring, and finally elevation.
-By examining these key moments, we can start to predict the potential winner.
+By examining these key moments, we can create better strategies to win matchces.

 {: .design}
 # Generate Concepts